jedkirby/ci-multi-environments/README.md

 # CodeIgniter Multiple Development Environments
 ### This multiple development environments module allows you to run your CodeIgniter (CI) install across multiple environments without the need to modify configurations each time you want to test.
 Built by [@jedkirby](http://twitter.com/jedkirby).

-The multiple environmet modules works buy giving you an option to use prefixed or suffixed urls to determine the environment [System and Application] settings to be used.
+The multiple environment modules works buy giving you an option to use prefixed or suffixed urls to determine the environment [System and Application] settings to be used.
 That enables you to have an unlimited amount of configurations depending on your situation.

 ## Basic Usage